PhD applications – Mirror doctoral contracts idil 2026

 - SMH

-- A letter of motivation, signed and dated
+- A cover letter, signed and dated

-- CV
+- resume

-Optional items to be included with the application:
+Optional items to include with the application:

 - Letter(s) of recommendation

-Application deadline: April 28, 2025, 11pm CET
+Application deadline: April 28, 2026, 11 p.m.
+CET

-Project 1: VEBIOCOL | Design of a biosourced, gastro-resistant encapsulation vector for the controlled release of bioactive molecules in the colon
+Project No. 1: VEBIOCOL | Design of a bio-based, gastro-resistant encapsulation vector for the controlled release of bioactive molecules in the colon

-Doctoral school A: GAIA
+Doctoral School A: GAIA

-Doctoral school B: I2S
+Doctoral School B: I2S

 UMR 2: UMR 5221 – Charles Coulomb Laboratory

-Thesis co-directors and/or co-supervisors: Claire BOURLIEU-LACANAL (GAIA), Laurence RAMOS (I2S)
+Co-supervisors: Claire BOURLIEU-LACANAL (GAIA), Laurence RAMOS (I2S)

 Details